raymondcob/Finlo/README.md

-# Stack Up.
+# Finlo.

-Stacked Up is a user-friendly budget tracker designed to help you manage your finances efficiently.
+Finlo is a user-friendly budget tracker designed to help you manage your finances efficiently.
 With a clean interface and intuitive features, Stacked Up makes tracking income and expenses seamless.

 ## Features
 - **Simple Budget Tracking** – Add and categorize income and expenses effortlessly.